Pointing calibration of GroundBIRD telescope using Moon observation data: Pointing calibration

 \section{Pointing calibration}

 The tilts of the elevation and azimuth axes produce pointing shifts in terms of the elevation ($\theta$) and azimuth ($\phi$), as shown in Figure~\ref{coordinate}.
-Therefore, we modelled the pointing shifts as follows~\cite{pointing_model}:
+Therefore, we modeled the pointing shifts as follows~\cite{pointing_model}: